bhisaac/5eFP/5eFP-SRD.md

 ### Stabilized

-Whenever you receive healing or the game says you stabilize, you are considered stabilized.
-After stabilizing, discard the dying condition.
-You remain unconscious until the end of the encounter or wake up immediately if you are stabilized as a result of receiving healing.
+Whenever you receive healing or the game says you stabilize, discard the dying condition and remove all death-save failures and successes from your character sheet.
+You remain unconscious until the end of the encounter.
+If you are stabilized as a result of receiving healing, you wake up immediately.

 ### Inspiration